-At the time of the transfer, Raízen owned 5.6 million shares of the Company's common stock and had the right to appoint a member to the Company's board of directors.
-This right terminated upon the termination of the Shell Research Agreement effective August 31, 2012.
-During the three and six months ended June 30, 2013, there was no material financial activity with Raízen.
+As of September 30, 2013, Raízen owns 5.6 million shares of the Company's common stock.
+During the three and nine months ended September 30, 2013, there was no material financial activity with Raízen.

 Raízen has exclusive rights to market and use CodeXyme® in Brazil.
 The Company is engaged in discussions with Raízen about obtaining rights to market CodeXyme® to all ethanol producers in Brazil.
-Raízen will remain a target customer for CodeXyme® should Raízen decide to build capacity for second generation ethanol in Brazil.